Tecnologica-Mente/myZanichelli_DRM_Remover/README.md

 6) Connect to the site:
 https://my.zanichelli.it/
 and log in with your credentials.
-7) On the "Favorites" or "Adopted in your schools" screen where your books are displayed, click on "Read the ebook on" (or on the "All" screen click on "Read online") next to the book you want to download and wait for it to load on the webreader.
+7) In the "Favorites" or "Adopted in your schools" screen where your books are displayed, click on "Read the ebook on" (or in the "All" screen click on "Read online") corresponding to the book you want wants to download and wait for it to load on the webreader.
 Press the F12 key on your keyboard to view DevTools.
 a) If you are using Google Chrome, move to the "Network" tab, making sure that "Disable cache" is checked and "Fetch/XHR" is selected.
 Press F5 to refresh the page.
+b) If you are using Firefox, move to the "Network" tab and repeat the same steps as in point a).
+c) If you are using Microsoft Edge, move to the "Network" tab and repeat the same steps as in point a).
+8) In DevTools click on the "Console" tab, paste the following command: window.angularComponentRef.render.settings.encResource and press Enter.
+If the result returns a value that is not "undefined", copy the output string without double quotes.
+9) Go to the myZanichelli DRM Remover menu and press the 2 key on the keyboard.
+When asked if the book is encrypted, if in step 8) the value is "undefined" answer no (n), otherwise answer yes (y) and paste the encryption key copied previously and press Enter.
-Among the numerous files listed, look for the one that name "content.opf" and click on it.
+10) Go back to the "Network" tab of DevTools and among the numerous files listed, look for the one called "content.opf" and click on it.
 The full path and other information will be displayed.
-b) If you are using Firefox, go to the "Network" tab and repeat the same steps in point a).
-c) If you are using Microsoft Edge, move to the "Network" tab and repeat the same steps in point a).
-8) Go to the myZanichelli DRM Remover menu and press the 2 key on the keyboard.
-When prompted, enter the number present twice in the "Request URL" field as ebookID https://webreader.zanichelli.it/########/html5/########/OPS/content.opf (is indicated instead of the characters with ########) and as Cookie the value shown below in the homonymous "Cookie" field, taking care to select all its contents.
+On the myZanichelli DRM Remover menu, when requested, enter the number present twice in the "Request URL" field as the ebookID https://webreader.zanichelli.it/########/html5/##### ###/OPS/content.opf (it is indicated in place of the characters with ########) and as Cookie the value shown further down in the "Cookie" field of the same name, making sure to select all its contents.
-9) Wait for the book to download.
+11) Wait for the book to download.
 The unlocked PDF of the book will be downloaded to the same folder where the "download_kitaboo.js" file is located.
-10) To download the other books, simply repeat the steps starting from point 7).
+12) To download the other books, simply repeat the steps starting from point 7).
-11) To download the books in Booktab, accessible online at the following link: https://web-booktab.zanichelli.it/BooktabWeb/ instead, simply go to the myZanichelli DRM Remover menu and press the 3 key on the keyboard.
+13) To download the books in Booktab, accessible online at the following link: https://web-booktab.zanichelli.it/BooktabWeb/ instead, simply go to the myZanichelli DRM Remover menu and press the 3 key on the keyboard.
 By entering, when requested, your access data to the myZanichelli platform, the available books will be listed.
 Type the ISBN of the book you want to download from those listed to start the download.
 The unlocked PDF of the book will be downloaded to the same folder where the "download_booktab.py" file is located.
-12) To download the other books, simply enter another ISBN for the next book.
+14) To download the other books, simply enter another ISBN for the next book.
-13) To exit the program, simply go to the myZanichelli DRM Remover menu and press the 5 key on the keyboard.
+15) To exit the program, simply go to the myZanichelli DRM Remover menu and press the 5 key on the keyboard.

 Enjoy ;-)